JiaxiLi1995/Equity_Cost_of_Capital/ECC.md

 ![](ECC_files/figure-markdown_github/unnamed-chunk-19-1.png)![](ECC_files/figure-markdown_github/unnamed-chunk-19-2.png)

+For robustness check, we also computed the factor risk premium based on other filterings.

 Here is a comparison of the lambda statitics of the Normal Fama Macbeth and Fama Macbeth Second Step Regression with STL Trend Data.

 <table class="table table-striped" style="font-size: 10px; width: auto !important; margin-left: auto; margin-right: auto;">